pagekit/docs/developer-basics/links.md

 <p class="uk-article-lead">Add your own link types with custom parameters to Pagekit.</p>

-Pagekit's routes can be descriped by an internal route syntax.
+Pagekit's routes can be described by an internal route syntax.
 They consist of the route name (e.g. '@hello/name'), optionally followed by GET parameters (e.g. '@hello/name?name=World').
 This is called a link.
 It separates the actual route URI from the route itself.

 Pagekit's concept of links allows for a reusable link picker (for example when linking from a menu item or when linking from the markdown editor).
 The user can choose a type of link and get further options depending on that choice.
 Linking to a page for example will present the user with a list of pages to choose from.